StPaulStylee/react-ui-developer-project/README.md

 ## React UI Developer Project

 I'll say this right off the bat - this app is in no way representative of production ready code.
-It is fragile and only coded for the happy path workflow - there is no error checking or handling.
-For example, there is a known error that causes the entire application to crash and that occurs if the amount of API calls exceeds 5 in a single minute.
-The payload that is returned after the limit is exceeded has a different structure that is not handled by the mapping, which causes an exception to be thrown and the app to blow up.
-So...
-SLOW DOWN WHEN TESTING :) Another example is the lack of `try/catch` that would be needed in areas where data is being fetched or mapped/manipulated so that if errors occur in those flows the app doesn't stop running.
-Obviously I would write proper exception handling if this were for a production application.
+It is fragile and only has minimal error handling.
+A more robust system for handling exceptions and capturing exception data would be required.
 Also, this app is hideous - no style points here.
-With that said I think this application does indicate my fundamental React, TS/JS, unit testing, and CSS knowledge.
+With that said I think this application does indicate my fundamental knowledge in React, TS/JS, unit testing, and CSS.
 I took a compositional approach in an effort to avoid any prop drilling and the use of the Context API.

 With all of that said, I feel confident that this small code sample exhibits my skill set and fundamental knowledge in JS/TS and React.

 Other things of note...
-* The fetch calls have the API key hard-coded right into the URL which is obviously a no-no. Typically I would use a `.env` file to store these types of values
+* The fetch calls have the API key hard-coded right into the URL which is obviously a no-no. Typically I would use a some sort of environment configuration to store these types of values
 * I would utilize a linter like esLint to assure proper code standards
 * This app only utilizes the `useState` hook and since all of the hooks are initialized in the app root, it causes the entire application to rerender after every state update.
 In this instance it is not an issue because the application is very simple...
 But in other applications that are more complex this would need to be addressed using other fancy-schmancy hooks.
 * There are opportunities to make more components - the data in the `SelectedStockItem` component could be componentized.
 For example, the symbol data could be given to a `Symbol` component via props and the display value of the symbol could be defaulted in the symbol is `undefined`